Can I claim workers' compensation if I am an Independent Contractor?

 There are also, stipulated at Parts 1 and 2 of Schedule 2 to the Workers' Compensation & Rehabilitation Act 2003, some specific circumstances where a person will be considered a "worker" under the Act and when they will not be considered a "worker", as follows:

-Part 1 - Persons who are "Workers"
+Part 1 - Persons Who Are Defined As 'Workers'

 - A person who works a farm as a sharefarmer is a worker if the sharefarmer does not provide and use in the sharefarming operations, farm machinery driven or drawn by mechanical power; and the sharefarmer is entitled to not more than 1/3 of the proceeds of the sharefarming operations under the sharefarming agreement with the owner of the farm.